We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

 “No diamond is perfectly pure.
 But the closer it comes to purity, the better its clarity.”
 Gemological Institute of America (GIA)

 Eye-clean diamonds don’t have any inclusions and blemishes that are visible to the naked eye.
 Under magnification, they have imperfections, but not when you look at it without a jeweler’s loupe.

 To see if a diamond is eye-clean, you need to look at it closely under HD photography or videography, like what’s provided by James Allen.
 When shopping in bricks and mortar stores, look at the diamond away from the overly bright sales lights.
 Ideally, you should review the diamond in natural daylight.

 There isn’t a specific clarity grade that guarantees an eye-clean diamond.
-For instance, a VS2 doesn’t necessarily mean it’s eye-clean, but in many cases, it is, like in this Round Cut pave engagement ring.
+For instance, a VS2 doesn’t necessarily mean it’s eye-clean, but in many cases, it is, like in this Round Cut pave engagement ring from James Allen.

-SI1 diamonds can be eye-clean, like this 1.00 Carat Radiant Cut diamond.
-Even SI2 diamonds can be eye-clean, but it’s less common.
+SI1 diamonds can be eye-clean, like this 1.00 Carat Radiant Cut diamond from James Allen.
+Even diamond with SI2 clarity can be eye-clean, but it’s less common.
 That’s why it’s so important to evaluate the clarity of the diamond yourself.
 The size, color and number of inclusions all impact the visibility of imperfections at the eye level.